jpetitcolas/jpetitcolas.github.com/_posts/2016-01-23-webpack-html-plugin-in-a-nutshell.md

 {% endraw %}
 ```

-This code allows us to differentiate our site depending of environment.
+This code allows us to differentiate our site depending of the environment.
 For instance,
 we may put a red background on production.
 It would prevent us from committing to the
 world some testing data.